hyphacoop/handbook/guides/voicemail.md

 ## Accessing Voicemail

-We use a VoIP phone line provider with forwarding and voicemail from [voip.ms](https://www.voip.ms).
+We use a VoIP phone line provider with forwarding and voicemail from <a href="https://www.voip.ms" data-proofer-ignore>voip.ms</a>.
 It helps us:

 - Have a phone number without tying it to a physical location
 - Receive voicemail by email to [members@hypha.coop](mailto:members@hypha.coop)